MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Experiments

-In addition to the improvement in performance, \Ours also achieves superior token efficiency compared with ReAct-based search agents, since it eliminates the need to append all historical thoughts, actions and observations into the LLM context, as discussed in Section~\ref{sec:method}.
-To validate this, we record the number of tokens in the LLM contexts of \Ours and ReAct-based ReSearch at each turn and calculate their average across the evaluated datasets.
+In addition to the performance gains, \Ours achieves superior efficiency compared to ReAct-based agents, as it eliminates the need to include all interaction history within the LLM context.

+To validate this, we record the number of tokens in the LLM contexts of \Ours and ReAct-based ReSearch at each turn and calculate their average across the evaluated benchmarks.
 The results are illustrated in Figure~\ref{fig:tokens}.

-Compared to ReSearch, which exhibits an almost linear increase in token consumption during the interaction process, \Ours maintains substantially lower and more stable token counts.
-The efficiency gain is primarily attributed to the design of \Ours, which iteratively updates a compact memory as context to preserve only the essential information for the question throughout the interactions.
-Moreover, we present the preak GPU memory usage comparison in Figure~\ref{fig:VRAM}.
-We can observe that \Ours supports more scalable and cost-efficient multi-turn interactions in search agents.
+\textbf{Compared to ReSearch, which exhibits an linear increase in token consumption during the interaction process, \Ours maintains substantially lower and more stable token counts. } This efficiency gain is primarily attributed to the design of \Ours, which iteratively updates a memory as context, preserving only the essential information for answering the given question throughout interactions.
+Notably, \Ours enables multi-turn interactions within a compact context window shorter than 4K tokens.
+Together with the observation that smaller \Ours models even outperform larger baseline models, these results demonstrate the feasibility of deploying search agents in resource-constrained settings.